- Common non-venomous snakes in Ohio include the eastern milk snake, eastern hognose snake, and gray rat snake.

-- The eastern hognose (H. platirhinos)found in Ohio and most of the eastern United States.
+- The eastern hognose (H. platirhinos) is found in Ohio and most of the eastern United States.

-- Western hognose (H. nasicus) which is found more in the prairies to the Rocky Mountains.
+- Western hognose (H. nasicus) is found more in the prairies to the Rocky Mountains.

-- Southern hognose (H. simus) which occurs in a few southeastern states.
+- Southern hognose (H. simus) occurs in a few southeastern states.

 - Mexican hognose (H. kennerlyi) inhabits areas of southern Texas and northern Mexico.

 If you see a snake with an upturned nose that kind of falls off to one side like a tent flap that’s a hognose snake.
 They love sandy loose soil where they can dig themselves down and be hidden from view.
 Hognose snakes have a lot of variety in their coloring depending on what their habitat is like.
 Their coloring is designed to help them blend in.

 The eastern fox snake might give you a scare if you just look quickly.
 It has an orange-brown color similar to the color of a copperhead snake, which is venomous.
 But the eastern fox snake is not venomous.
 You will find eastern fox snakes along the southwestern shore of Lake Erie and to the west of Sandusky in Ohio.
 While their range is limited to a small portion of the state, they can grow quite large, sometimes reaching 5 feet in length.
 While they’re often mistaken for venomous snakes because of their coloration, they’re not poisonous but will vibrate their tail to imitate rattlesnakes if they feel threatened.

 Water Snakes in Ohio